stevearc/overseer.nvim/README.md

 - [ ] Notification component that uses system notif IFF vim is not focused
 - [ ] Notification components should maybe use on_complete?
 - [ ] Open task list without entering
+- [ ] Custom positioning of task list (right, left, float)
-- [ ] Refactor config window options
+- [ ] Somewhere in config to add/change keybinds for task list
 - [ ] Dynamic window sizing for task editor
 - [ ] support other run strategies besides terminal
 - [ ] Finish guide.md